Maths Foundations: Helping Numbers Make Sense

 Ask them to close their eyes.
 Cover two with your hand.
 Ask, “How many are under my hand?”

+Keep doing that until they’re consistently right.
+Then you can build up to four and to five.
 Don’t go beyond five and do let them have a turn.

 And sometimes look a little puzzled and take a while to work out what’s under their hand.